 Naoko Sakata is a Japanese pianist and improviser based in Gothenburg, Sweden.
 Naoko is recognised for her fearless and intuitive improvisations and her heartfelt playing has become her personal trademark.
 Her music reaches from the very depths of calm poetic beauty to intense explosive chaos, where everything comes together as one powerful expression.

 She began playing the piano naturally at an early age.
-She had perfect pitch from the start, playing the piano felt like speaking for her.
-She simply imitated what she heard - from the music on television and from her mother’s piano lessons.
+Born with perfect pitch, playing the piano felt as natural as speaking to her.
+She learned by imitating what she heard - music on television and her mother’s piano lessons.

 Celebrated on stages across the globe, she has performed at renowned jazz festivals worldwide and received prestigious awards that honor her singular voice in contemporary music, among these are: the Alice Babs award, Stena Stiftelsen culture award, SKAP-Swedish composers and authors award and Swedish National Radio prize "jazzkatten" etc.